Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Updated 16 December 2022 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion

-Describing them all would be impossible, but here are a few that are... a bit different (and a few that are just wonderful, and not necessarily different).
+Describing them all would be impossible, but here are a few that are... a bit different (along with a few that are simply wonderful).
+Not all have websites in English, however, so brush off your Google Translate!

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.